Test

 The Township of Woolwich is committed to taking the necessary steps towards healing and reconciliation with the Indigenous Community.

-The Township of Woolwich Council adopted the inclusion of a territorial acknowledgement statement to be read at all Council Meetings and Committees of Council Meetings.
+The Township of Woolwich Council has adopted the practice of including a land acknowledgement statement at all Council and Committee of Council and other formal meetings.

 The Reconciliation Action Partnership is a region-wide collaboration between the Region and all area municipalities, to address key themes of concerns expressed by local Indigenous communities, see meaningful relationships enhanced between settlers and Indigenous people, and to uphold our commitments made to respond to the Calls to Action laid out by the Truth and Reconciliation Commission.